 So for a typical house with a floor area of 250m2 with 2.3m ceilings:

 Qv = 0.36 x (250 x 2.3) x 1 = 207W/degrees C

 To keep this house at 20 degrees with an outside temperature of 10 degrees would need 207 x 10 watts = 2.07kw/hour…… just for ventilation losses

-If you have got a flue less heater (such as portable gas heaters, kerosene heaters or bio ethanol heaters) you will need some ventilation to keep a safe level of oxygen in the room.
+If you have got a flue less heater (such as portable gas heaters, kerosene heaters or bio ethanol heaters) you do need some ventilation to keep a safe level of oxygen in the room.